Essential Moving Tips When Buying & Selling A Home At The Same Time

 Before you make any major adjustments to your financial situation make sure you speak with an experienced loan professional first to determine the impact.

-There are times when paying off a car loan or credit card can help you qualify, but wait until after you are working with a loan officer so they can advise you on what to pay off or how to handle your debt in the best way possible.
+There are times when paying off a car loan or credit card can help you qualify, but wait until after you are working with a loan officer so they can advise you on what to pay off or how to handle your debt in the most effective way possible.

 What’s the most important factor for determining your rate?